The most beautiful hikes around Lavancher in Chamonix

 1. The Sources of the Arveyron — the family walk

 The most accessible.
-A five-minute walk from Lavancher, the trail of sources of the Arveyron The trail descends to the point where the glacier turns into a stream.
-It's shaded, short, and accessible with all-terrain strollers.
-Allow 1 hour for the round trip; ideal for children aged 3 to 8.
-Bonus: a mini-canyon where you can enjoy a snack by the water.
+A five-minute walk from Le Lavancher, the Arveyron springs trail descends to the point where the glacier transforms into a stream.
+Shaded, short, and accessible to all-terrain strollers.
+Allow 1 hour round trip, ideal for children aged 3 to 8.
+Bonus: the mini-canyon where you can enjoy a snack by the water.

 2. The Little North Balcony — easy high-altitude trail

-Le Small North Balcony This is the trail that runs along the valley at mid-height, facing Mont Blanc.
-You can access it directly from Le Lavancher and follow it for two or three hours without any steep climbs, stopping at the viewpoints.
-Ideal for a half-day, including a picnic.
+The Petit Balcon Nord is a trail that runs along the valley floor, facing Mont Blanc.
+It can be accessed directly from Le Lavancher and followed for two or three hours without any steep climbs, stopping at the viewpoints.
+It's ideal for a half-day hike, including a picnic.
 For a direct return without retracing your steps, descend via Argentière and take the Mont Blanc Express train back to Le Lavancher.

 3. The Stagecoach Route in Vallorcine — a historical walk

-For walkers who love history.
-The Stagecoach Road This route follows the old postal road that connected Chamonix to Vallorcine.
+For hikers who love history.
+The Chemin des Diligences (Stagecoach Trail) follows the old postal route that connected Chamonix to Vallorcine.
 Enjoy a wooded atmosphere, a moderate elevation gain, and beautiful views of the valley.
-Allow 3 to 4 hours for the round trip, depending on the chosen itinerary.
-Access from Vallorcine is by train or car, 15 minutes from Le Lavancher.
+Allow 3 to 4 hours round trip depending on the chosen route.
+Access from Vallorcine by train or car, 15 minutes from Le Lavancher.

 4. The Col de Balme — the border above the Tour

 One of the most beautiful views in the valley.
-The Col de Balme At 2,191 meters, on the Franco-Swiss border, it offers a 360° panorama of the Mont Blanc massif—the French range on one side, the Valais peaks on the other.
+The Col de Balme, at 2,191 meters, on the Franco-Swiss border, offers a 360° panorama of the Mont Blanc massif—the French range on one side, the Valais peaks on the other.
 It can be reached on foot from Le Tour (3-4 hours, significant elevation gain) or by cable car for those less athletically inclined.
 Combine it with a stop at the Col de Balme refuge.

 5. The Aiguillette des Posettes — 360° panorama